 With nodejs:

-is a typical browser-module.
+The module drag is a typical browser-module.

 In the browser:

 For browser-usage, ITSA has a predefined loaderfiles.
-Once included, a global ITSA
+Once included, a global ITSA object with default features is available.
+For customized loaderfiles, read: Customized build.

-<script src="/itsabuild-min.js"></script>
+<script src="/itsabuild-min.js"></script><script>

-This module makes HtmlElement draggable in a very easy way, no clientside rendering:
+</script>This module makes HtmlElement draggable in a very easy way, no clientside rendering:

-, so dragging is easy to styleDraggable items are HtmlElements.
-This Functionalities is made operational by setting the appropriate attributes
+based upon HTMLconstrainedPromise to be notified when readymultiple items at oncehandles where draggable items can be pickes upclasses, so dragging is easy to styleDraggable items are HtmlElements.
+This Functionalities is made operational by setting the appropriate attributes the the HtmlElements Once the code:

-HtmlElements are made draggable by defining the attribute plugin-dd="true"
+HtmlElements are made draggable by defining the attribute plugin-dd="true":

 <div plugin-dd="true">drag me</div>